staking-foundation/docs/docs/51-distribution.md

 # Initial Distribution

 :::info
-The DIVA governance token is now available to claim from 15,000 Ethereum wallets.
+**The DIVA governance token is now available to be claimed** from ~15,000 Ethereum wallets.
 [Check your eligibility to claim!](https://claim.diva.community/).

 The token contract is [0xbfabde619ed5c4311811cf422562709710db587d](https://etherscan.io/token/0xbfabde619ed5c4311811cf422562709710db587d), watch out for scams!
 :::